FinTP/fintp_samples/fintp_sct/README.md

 # 2. Installation and configuration

-Follow the following steps to setup an environment that implements the requirements detailed in the [outgoing sepa credit transfer scenario](http://www.fintp.org/releases/fintp-usage-scenarios/scenario-outgoing-sepa-credit-transfer/)
+Take the following steps to setup an environment that implements the requirements detailed in the [outgoing sepa credit transfer scenario](http://www.fintp.org/releases/fintp-usage-scenarios/scenario-outgoing-sepa-credit-transfer/)

 ## Steps on ActiveMQ/WebSphereMQ server